 Wi-Fi Alliance members focus on gathering Wi-Fi market needs and use cases for the burgeoning Internet of Things connected marketplace and provide IoT-focused certification guidance.
 This forum provides an opportunity for IoT solution providers to input suggestions, insights and end-user feedback to the Wi-Fi industry.

 Wi-Fi Alliance continually evolves the popular Wi-Fi CERTIFIED Miracast™ program with improvements to audio and video performance, enabling new markets like automotive, and high-end home entertainment.
 Miracast is easy to use and available on an ever-increasing number of popular devices.
 With Miracast, users can project content, including HD, 4K Ultra HD, and protected content, from a smartphone or tablet, to a Wi-Fi-connected TV, a PC, or a projector without cables or even a Wi-Fi network.
 Certification available

 A group of Wi-Fi Alliance members interested in operator Wi-Fi networks meets to outline the specific needs for Wi-Fi in the service provider marketplace.
-This group defines requirements that align with operators’ needs, and provides operator perspective to other task groups and across the Wi-Fi Alliance collaboration forum.
-Certification available
+This group defines requirements that align with operators’ needs and provides operator perspective to other task groups and across the Wi-Fi Alliance collaboration forum.
+Wi-Fi Vantage certification available

 Enhanced features available in Passpoint make deployment easier with the addition of a single SSID for online sign-up, support for delivering venue specific information to client devices, streamlined solutions for terms and conditions, and support for email-based user IDs.
 Certification available